macmade/KeychainCracker/README.md

 Disclaimer
 ----------

-I wrote this software in order to help relatives of a deceased friend to recover data from its computer.
+I wrote this software in order to help relatives of a deceased friend to recover data from his computer.
 **Please enjoy it responsibly, and please do not hack/harm people.**

 >  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR